caltechlibrary/dibs/EXPERIMENT-1.md

 It's useful to have 2 shell windows open in that case: one where you start the server, and with `tail -f /tmp/debug.log` to see the trace.

+To run the demo server, there needs to be one or more a manifest files put into the subdirectory `manifests`.

 General information
 -------------------